Silicon Valley Is Coming for Your Chocolate

 This was no candy factory.
 It was the basement of IndieBio, a synthetic-biology accelerator in San Francisco.
 Around me were booths offering vegan oils to replace bacon fat and chickpea-protein “chicken” legs that you held by the bone, which was a stick.
 None of the chocolate I had eaten was chocolate at all: It was produced in a lab by scientists at California Cultured, a start-up based in Davis, California.

 What I tossed back in moments had taken a team of seven about 10 months to produce, Alan Perlstein, the company’s CEO, told me.
 To make it, the scientists isolated individual cells from cacao plants and fed them nutrients.
 When the team had at least a couple hundred grams, it treated the mass like typical cocoa beans.
 The cells were fermented, roasted, and ground into chocolate.
-When added to cookies or candy, the end result tastes pretty close to the real deal, because, Perlstein said, “most of cocoa flavors come from how they’re processed.”
+When added to cookies or candy, the end result tastes pretty close to the real deal, because, Perlstein said, “most of cocoa’s flavor comes from how [beans] are processed.”

 A similar approach is behind lab-made meat, which is lifting off the pages of sci-fi novels and may one day make its way into our homes.
 Yes, you can already buy plant-based burgers, but more than 70 start-ups are working on “cultured” meat, which involves taking cells from living animals—who get to continue living—and then growing them in lablike conditions until they are ready to be formed into a steak, chop, cutlet, or anything else.
 The point behind these products is obvious: You can continue eating meat, red meat in particular, without the downsides for both the environment and suffering animals.